Admission Frequently Asked Questions (FAQ)

 UDC requires official, final transcripts before students can enroll and register for classes.
 An official transcript is defined as a verification of a student's academic record issued in the original language from the original issuing source sent directly to UDC either electronically and/or delivered in a signed, sealed envelope.

-UDC will admit first-time in college students based on a six or seven semester high school transcript, but must receive a final transcript with a date of graduation, including month and year, before students can enroll.
-UDC will also admit transfer students based on in-progress transcripts, but must receive an official transcript from their current semester before students can enroll.
+UDC will admit first-time in college students based on a six or seven-semester high school transcript but must receive a final transcript with a date of graduation, including month and year, before students can enroll.
+UDC will also admit transfer students based on in-progress transcripts but must receive an official transcript from their current semester before students can enroll.

 Where do I send my application documents?

-We encourage you to send all supplementary documents for admission to the Office electronically at UDCadmissions@udc.edu.
-You can find copies of many admissions and enrollment forms on the admissions website.
+We encourage you to send all supplementary documents for admission to the Office electronically at udctranscores@udc.edu.

-UDC Office of Recruitment and Admissions
+UDC Office of Recruitment and Admissions, Bldg.39, A Level

 4200 Connecticut Ave NW